js-train/rock-paper-scissors/README.md

 ### Random computer choice

-Using the code above, produce a random number from 0 to 3 (exclusive).
+Using the code above, produce a random number from 0 to 3 (exclusive of 3).
 Using `if\else` statements convert that random number into a players choice of rock, paper or scissors.

-## Complete implementing the game
+## Complete the game (simples)

 Now you have enough information, knowledge, skill, and self perseverance to finish the rock paper scissors game - good luck :)